wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    * <a target="_blank" href="https://github.com/koalaman/shellcheck/releases">shellcheck</a> - ShellCheck, a static analysis tool for shell scripts

    * <a target="_blank" href="https://github.com/hashicorp/vault/releases">vault</a> - A tool for secrets management, encryption as a service, and privileged access management
-    <br /><br />

-11. Install the tools/utilities on your mac as defined in the <a href="#tool-versions">.tools-versions file described above</a>:
+10. Install the tools/utilities on your mac as defined in the <a href="#tool-versions">.tools-versions file described above</a>:

     <pre><strong>task init</strong></pre>

     This command runs the <a target="_blank" href="https://github.com/kalenarndt/terraform-repo-template/blob/main/Taskfile.yaml">Taskfile.yaml</a>.
-Note it invokes <a target="_blank" href="https://asdf-vm.com/">ASDF</a>, which provides a single CLI tool and command interface to manage the install of <strong>multiple versions of each project</strong> runtime.

     Notice that to add a utility, both the <tt>Taskfile.yaml</tt> and <tt>.tool-versions</tt> files need to be edited.

+    Note that Task invokes <a target="_blank" href="https://asdf-vm.com/">ASDF</a>, which provides a single CLI tool and command interface to manage the install of <strong>multiple versions of each project</strong> runtime. [<a target="_blank" href="https://asdf-vm.com/guide/introduction.html">Intro doc</a>]

+    asdf is used instead of switching among different versions of Terraform using <tt>tfenv</tt> or the little-known <a target="_blank" href="https://blog.gruntwork.io/installing-multiple-versions-of-terraform-with-homebrew-899f6d124ff9">Homebrew pin and switch commands pointing to different git commits</a>.

-12. Get to know the <a target="_blank" href="https://github.com/kalenarndt/terraform-repo-template/blob/main/.vscode/extensions.json">.vscode/extensions.json</a> file listing extensions to be installed in Visual Studio Code:
+11. Get to know the <a target="_blank" href="https://github.com/kalenarndt/terraform-repo-template/blob/main/.vscode/extensions.json">.vscode/extensions.json</a> file listing extensions Kalen likes to be installed in Visual Studio Code:

     * <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=pjmiravalle.terraform-advanced-syntax-highlighting">pjmiravalle.terraform-advanced-syntax-highlighting</a>
     * <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig">editorconfig.editorconfig</a>